 Heath Road, Mather Avenue, Allerton, Liverpool 19

 An attractive 1930s church, influenced by the work of the architects Bernard Miller and F. X. Velarde.
-Whilst not listable under current criteria, the building has local significance and acts as a landmark within the area.
+The building has some internal furnishings of note and is a local landmark.

-St Bernadette’s is a Basilican church of 1935-36 in a moderne Romanesque style, designed by F. Reynolds of Hill, Sandy and Norris.
+Built as a chapel-of-ease to St Francis, Garston, St Bernadette’s is a basilican church of 1935-36 in a moderne Romanesque style, designed by F. Reynolds of Hill, Sandy & Norris.
 It is built of brown brick with a tiled roof and white painted round headed timber windows.
 The gabled west front has a central doorway and above that a carved stone relief of the vision of St Bernadette.
 A tall campanile rises above the south porch.

 Original Date: 1935